kintohub/kintohub-docs/docs/introduction/deploy-your-first/nodejs-app.md

 Notice that the app will start on port 8000 by default.
 The `prod` script overrides this to port 80 with the `PORT` environment variable.

 The API accepts a path template of `/hello/:name` (e.g. `/hello/World`), and the value of the `:name` parameter is printed in the `message` property of the JSON response.
-Documentation has been defined in [apiDoc format](features/building/api-docs.md).
+Documentation for the API endpoint has been defined in [apiDoc format](features/building/api-docs.md).

-## Running the app on your local machine
+### Running the app on your local machine

  - Clone the repository to your machine, and open a terminal at the directory.
  - Run `npm install`.